jrburke/module/docs/loader-config.md

 By default, the loader will load items from `baseUrl + module ID + '.js'`, and all scripts that use the module system will be evaluated in strict mode.

-The following configuration options allow some declarative ways to modify that default behavior, as well as a `createHooks` capability to provide imperative overrides.
+The following configuration options allow some declarative ways to modify that default behavior, as well as a `loaderHooks` capability to provide imperative overrides.

-For some environments, like Node, the default loader in that environment can provide `createHooks` overrides to these base config values, and delegate to them when/if they seem appropriate.
+For some environments, like Node, the default loader in that environment can provide `loaderHooks` overrides to these base config values, and delegate to them when/if they seem appropriate.

 ## Config API